r00t-3xp10it/meterpeter/README.md

 #### Remark:

-     IF dropper.bat its executed: Then the Client will use $env:tmp has its working directory ('recomended')..
+    IF dropper.bat its executed: The Client will use $Env:TMP has its working directory ('recomended') ..
-     IF Attacker decided to manualy execute Client: Then Client remote location (pwd) will be used has working dir .
+    IF Attacker decided to manualy execute Client: Then remote location (pwd) will be used has working dir .

 **[Quick Jump List](https://github.com/r00t-3xp10it/meterpeter/blob/master/README.md#octocat-quick-jump-list)**<br />